ionos-cloud/terraform-provider-ionoscloud/docs/resources/volume.md

 * `disc_virtio_hot_plug` - (Computed)[string] Is capable of Virt-IO drive hot plug (no reboot required)
 * `disc_virtio_hot_unplug` - (Computed)[string] Is capable of Virt-IO drive hot unplug (no reboot required).
 This works only for non-Windows virtual Machines.
 * `boot_server` - (Computed)[string] The UUID of the attached server.
-* `boot_order` - (Optional)[string] The volume can be used as a primary boot device: AUTO, PRIMARY, NONE.
-By default, the inline volume of the server will always be the primary boot volume unless a different external volume is set as PRIMARY or the inline volume is explicitly set to NONE.
+* `is_boot_volume` - (Computed)(Optional)[boolean] The volume can be set as the primary boot device of the server to which it is attached.
+If the property is omited, the inline volume will be set as primary boot device, by default.
+Setting this property while a different volume is already the primary boot device will result in the other volume being unset, and the current volume becoming the primary boot device.
+There will always be one boot volume for the server.
 > **⚠ WARNING**
 >
 > ssh_key_path and ssh_keys fields are immutable.